sajid-619/shop-interview/README.md

 The project should be treated as a real project so any best practices that can be applies should be!

+Please read the instructions below on how to run the project

 ---

 ## Resources